argnthill/argnthill/README.md

 PLS DRAW IN MY STRAWPAGE OR SAY SMTH !
 I APPRECIATE IT A LOTT

 pls bmf i can be a bit awkward at first but i tend 2 open up fast

+PLS DONT SAY U LIKE MY SPINTERESTS MORE THAN ME TO MY FACE ... i will be rude by impulse

 ![image](https://github.com/user-attachments/assets/7e898c3d-d1d0-42c5-bef9-827ab5c04cd8)